Sarah Houchens Wishes Fans ‘Happy Monday’ In A Teeny Pink Bikini

 Sarah Houchens took to her Instagram account today to wish her followers a “happy Monday” with a steamy new post that saw her showing some serious skin.

-The 25-year-old snapped the photo through the reflection of a large mirror in her apartment, which a geotag indicated was in Washington, D.C.
+The 25-year-old snapped the photo on the reflection of a large mirror in her apartment, which a geotag indicated was in Washington, D.C.
 She sat on her knees on top of a cozy pink-and-white shag rug while running her fingers through her long, platinum tresses.
 Her piercing blue eyes were locked on the screen of her iPhone, ensuring that she would capture the image at the perfect angle to show off her killer curves to her thousands of fans.

 Sarah was clad in a teeny pink bikini from Zaful in the sizzling selfie that did nothing but favors for her gym-honed physique.
 The barely-there swimwear set included a triangle-style top with a plunging neckline that exposed an eyeful of the model’s voluptuous chest.
 Its thick band fell just underneath her bust and wrapped tight around her ribcage to accentuate her toned torso and slender frame.